amankdhillon/cse15l-lab-reports/lab4.md

 `git commit -m "fixed the bug in the file"`: Commits the staged changes with the given message, documenting the changes made.

-`git push origin`: Pushes the committed changes to the remote repository's branch, in this case, `main`, which is the branch the I am currently working on.
+`git push origin`: Pushes the committed changes to the remote repository's branch, which is `main` in this case and is the branch the I am currently working on.

 Here is the image of me committing and pushing the changes: